Customer segmentation and personalization go hand in hand for marketers.

 And all without relying on IT or marketing ops.
 (Pretty great, right?)

-Customer segmentation: Marketing-owned and -operated
+Segmentation with a CDP: Marketing-owned and -operated

 At the end of the day, your customer segmentation — the consolidation of customers into a single source of truth, the bucketing of them into distinct categories, the targeted marketing to each segment — is something you control exclusively, not something you have to wait for IT to handle.